ckwan0729-ui/PilatesFlow/replit.md

 # Overview

 This is a full-stack Pilates class management application built with React and Express.
 The application allows users to create and schedule Pilates classes, manage a library of Pilates movements, and build class sequences.
-It features a calendar interface for viewing and organizing classes, and a comprehensive movement database with filtering and search capabilities.
+It features a calendar interface for viewing and organizing classes, a comprehensive movement database with advanced filtering and search capabilities, and a template system for saving and reusing class configurations.

 # User Preferences